Here’s the heat pump that will likely boost Tesla Model Y range on long drives

 Prior to the Model Y, Tesla models did have a strategy that used waste heat from the motor and power electronics to help warm the battery.

-While heat pumps don’t typically affect EPA-cycle range, and aren’t typically quick-acting to make a difference on a quick run to the grocery store, they can have a huge impact on real-world efficiency over longer drives in cooler weather.
+While heat pumps don’t typically affect EPA-cycle range, and aren’t typically quick-acting to make a difference on a brief run to the grocery store, they can have a huge impact on real-world efficiency over longer drives in cooler weather.
 As Tesla adoption is no longer so California-focused, the choice to include one in the Model Y is looking like a very smart choice.